arpita1003991/Practical10_TensorFlow_Keras/README.md

 **Steps to Run the Project**

-Open Google Colab
+1.Open Google Colab

 Go to colab.research.google.com

-Create a new notebook
+2.Create a new notebook

 Rename it as Practical10_TensorFlow_Keras.ipynb

-Copy–paste the following code:
+3.Copy–paste the following code:

 import tensorflow as tf
 from tensorflow import keras